Find Affordable College Courses

 Full Public Health at Massachusetts College of Pharmacy and Health Sciences Report

-With a ranking of #6, University of Massachusetts Amherst did quite well on this year’s best schools for public health students.
+University of Massachusetts Amherst landed the #6 spot in the 2023 rankings for the best public health programs.
 Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.

 After completing their degree, public health graduates from UMass Amherst carry an average student debtload of $26,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $165.